Insurance Adverse Action Notices: What They Mean and Your Rights

 Unfavorable Terms Change You're offered a higher deductible than the standard terms

-The FCRA requires the notice to be delivered promptly after the adverse action is taken — most regulatory guidance and state laws align this to within 30 days.
+The FCRA requires the notice to be delivered promptly after the adverse action is taken.
+Unlike ECOA/Regulation B (which specifies 30-day windows for credit applications), the FCRA does not define an exact timing rule for insurers — but regulatory guidance and state laws generally align to within 30 days.
 The notice can be delivered in writing, orally, or electronically, though most insurers provide it in writing and retain copies for at least two years to prove compliance.
+Notices apply to consumer (not business) insurance transactions.

 Don't Ignore This Letter